Velocidex/velociraptor/VQL-LSP-DESIGN.md

 > are implemented and verified end-to-end (see Foundation Work and Current
 > State).
 Hover (`textDocument/hover`) and completion (`textDocument/completion`)
 > are implemented and verified end-to-end (see Current State).
 Go-to-definition
-> and validating artifact parameters against artifact defaults remain as
+> and validating artifact parameters against artifact defaults are possible
-> follow-on work.
+> future extensions, not planned work.
+The `lsp` command now runs in
+> **hybrid mode**: it boots a
+> local gRPC API server (like the `gui` command) and connects to it as the
+> superuser, so the registry is built from the *repository* — including
+> custom artifacts stored in the datastore — rather than only the built-in
+> scope (see "Decision: hybrid mode").

 ## Goal